Struct gstd::prelude::pin::Pin

 In order to pin a value, we wrap a pointer to that value (of some type Ptr) in a Pin<Ptr>.
 Pin<Ptr> can wrap any pointer type, forming a promise that the pointee will not be moved or otherwise invalidated.
 If the pointee value’s type implements Unpin, we are free to disregard these requirements entirely and can wrap any pointer to that value in Pin directly via Pin::new.
 If the pointee value’s type does not implement Unpin, then Rust will not let us use the Pin::new function directly and we’ll need to construct a Pin-wrapped pointer in one of the more specialized manners discussed below.

-We call such a Pin-wrapped pointer a pinning pointer (or pinning ref, or pinning Box, etc.) because its existince is the thing that is pinning the underlying pointee in place: it is the metaphorical “pin” securing the data in place on the pinboard (in memory).
+We call such a Pin-wrapped pointer a pinning pointer (or pinning ref, or pinning Box, etc.) because its existence is the thing that is pinning the underlying pointee in place: it is the metaphorical “pin” securing the data in place on the pinboard (in memory).

 It is important to stress that the thing in the Pin is not the value which we want to pin itself, but rather a pointer to that value!
 A Pin<Ptr> does not pin the Ptr but rather the pointer’s pointee value.

 The most common set of types which require pinning related guarantees for soundness are the compiler-generated state machines that implement Future for the return value of async fns.
-These compiler-generated Futures may contain self-referrential pointers, one of the most common use cases for Pin.
+These compiler-generated Futures may contain self-referential pointers, one of the most common use cases for Pin.
 More details on this point are provided in the pin module docs, but suffice it to say they require the guarantees provided by pinning to be implemented soundly.

 This requirement for the implementation of async fns means that the Future trait requires all calls to poll to use a self: Pin<&mut Self> parameter instead of the usual &mut self.
 Therefore, when manually polling a future, you will need to pin it first.